Handle MongoDB transactions in Node.js using Mongoose

 A transaction is an execution of many operations (insert, update, or delete) as a single unit that takes the database from a consistent state and lets it to a consistent one.
 If one operation fails, all the operations are canceled.
 The properties of a transaction are Atomicity, Consistency, Isolation, and Durability (ACID).

 Transactions are common for Relational databases, while with NoSQL databases, the philosophy of database management goes against the strict ACID rules.
-MongoDB is one of the most used NoSQL databases, which added support for transactions since version 4.0.
+MongoDB is one of the most used NoSQL databases, and it has added support for transactions since version 4.0.

 This tutorial will show how to use MongoDB transactions in a Node.js application.